nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Emulsified:** Pertaining to substances that are dispersed or emulsified, such as monomers in the emulsion polymerization process.

-### Expanded Definition and Usage\nThe emulsion polymerization technique is particularly valued for its ability to produce polymers with controlled molecular weight distributions, particle size, and morphology, which are crucial for specific end-use properties.
+### Expanded Definition and Usage:
+The emulsion polymerization technique is particularly valued for its ability to produce polymers with controlled molecular weight distributions, particle size, and morphology, which are crucial for specific end-use properties.
 The process is highly efficient, often allowing for high solid content in the latex, which reduces the amount of solvent and energy required.
 Additionally, because it is conducted in water, the process tends to be more environmentally friendly than solvent-based polymerization methods.